 What do York Graduates do?

-Over 88% of our graduates are in work or further study within six months of graduating working in a variety of sectors.
+Most of our graduates are in work or further study within six months of graduating working in a variety of sectors.

 Opportunities for Physics Graduates are diverse and substantial, our programmes equip students with scientific knowledge and practical skills for progression into varied and wide ranging career pathways.